 Add approximately 1 in. of perlite on top of the seed sowing mix and level it out.
 Perlite contains dust particles you should avoid breathing.
 Handling this material in a well-ventilated area and wetting it down with water helps minimize down.
-If you have respiratory problems, use a dusk mask.
+If you have respiratory problems, use a dust mask.

 Sowing the seed

 The biggest mistake I still sometimes make when sowing seeds is spreading them too thickly.
-If you have a lot of seeds, make a conscience effort not to sow them all, or at least spread them over two or more containers.
-If not, a whole host of problems will arise - from poor air circulation around seedlings, to crowding out each other - making it very frustrating to transplant.
+If you have a lot of seeds, make a conscious effort not to sow them all, or at least spread them over two or more containers.
+If not, a whole host of problems will arise - from poor air circulation around seedlings to crowding out each other - making it very frustrating to transplant.